Myungbin/Multimodal-Recommendation-Library/README.md

 ## 📄 License

-MIT License - see [LICENSE](LICENSE) file for details.
+MIT License - see [LICENSE](LICENSE.txt) file for details.

 ---

 ## 🙏 Acknowledgments

 - Paper list reference: [Awesome-Multimodal-Recommender-Systems](https://github.com/Jinfeng-Xu/Awesome-Multimodal-Recommender-Systems)
-- Contributions from research community
-- Feedback from users and contributors
+- The structure of this code is based on [MMRec](https://github.com/enoche/MMRec)

 ---